Billionaire Profile

 2003

-Stepped down as CEO of Broadcom.
+Resigned as CEO of Broadcom

 2006

-Founded The Henry T. Nicholas III Foundation
+Founded the Henry T. Nicholas, III Foundation

 Philanthropy & Social Impact